lanl-ansi/GOC3Benchmark.jl/README.md

 `JULIA_NUM_THREADS=50` was used to allow all 48 ACOPF subproblems to run in parallel for Division 2, although the optimal number of threads will of course depend on your machine.

+The primary method of calling this solver is to use the command line-executable script in the `scripts` directory, `ac-uc-solver.jl`.
+This is a command-line wrapper around the underlying Julia functionality that aims to

 ## Test datasets